 The firm began offering employees the choice of HDHPs with HSAs instead of its traditional health insurance plans in 2005.
 Starting in 2008, the firm dropped its traditional plans and only offered HDHPs with HSAs.
-Employees chose between four deductibles ranging between \$1,250 and \$3,150, with double these amounts for family coverage.
-As in other settings, the employees to pay higher costs of additional coverage.
-Preventive care was free and the patient paid the full charge for all other care until the deductible had been met.10
+Employees chose between four deductibles ranging from \$1,250 to \$3,150, with double these amounts for family coverage.
+As in other settings, the employer contributed a flat amount to each plan premium and then required employees to pay the higher costs of additional coverage.
+Preventive care was free and the patient paid the full charge for all other care until the deductible had been met.

 The firm matched employee HSA contributions at different rates based on the employee's annual salary.
 Employees with annual salaries below \$50,000 received a more generous HSA match than those earning more than this amount.
-This discontinuity in matching rates provides the exogenous source of variation I use to estimate the MPC from HSA assets, and to measure the responsiveness of health spending to HSA funds.
+This discontinuity in matching rates provides the exogenous source of variation I use to estimate the MPC from HSA assets and to measure the responsiveness of health spending to HSA funds.
 In particular, employees who face the higher match rate for that year will receive larger employer contributions than employees who face the lower match rate.
 This matching schedule therefore creates an arbitrary difference in HSA balances for employees just below and just above this salary cutoff.

 The HSA matching rates were as follows.
 For employees earning below \$50,000, the employer matched the first \$100 of contributions at a rate of 6:1 for those with employee-only coverage, up to a maximum employer contribution of \$600.
-The contribution limits were double for family coverage, so that employees could receive \$1,200 in employer contributions on the first \$200 they saved.
-Between \$50,000 and \$100,000, the match rate was 4:1, up to maximum amounts of \$400 for employee-only coverage and \$800 for family coverage.
+The contribution limits were double for family coverage, so employees could receive \$1,200 in employer contributions on the first \$200 they saved.
+For employees earning between \$50,000 and \$100,000, the match rate was 4:1 up to maximum amounts of \$400 for employee-only coverage and \$800 for family coverage.
 These matching rates also varied over time.
-In 2010, these rates were reduced from 6:1 to 5:1 for salaries below \$50,000 and \$100,000.
+In 2010, these rates were reduced from 6:1 to 5:1 for salaries below \$50,000 and from 4:1 to 2:1 for salaries between \$50,000 and \$100,000.
 There was no default employee contribution to the HSA.
 Employees were immediately vested for both their contributions and the employer's contributions.
-There were no other employer policies that varied discontinuously at the matching threshold.